There are tons of cities that are in the same size as Karlsruhe. But 90 percent or more doesn’t have a transit solution at all.

 New tunnel in Karlsruhe in the making could be seen on our visit

 The tunnel will shorten the travel time for the train-trams that is today running through the pedestrian zones, and the stability of the timetable will improve.
 It is a huge trend in Germany to dig these tram tunnels and so Karlsruhe is doing the same.
 The interesting question will be if the pedestrian areas where the trams is running today will be closed for good or not.
 We hope that the city will keep these for the tram lines in the city.
-Trams is known to give the commercial areas a lift and so to eventually close them down for tram traffic have shown to be very fatal in those cities that have done this.
+Trams are known to give the commercial areas a lift and so to eventually close them down for tram traffic has shown to be very fatal in those cities that have done this.

 Karlsruhe Transit Final Verdict